MaterializeInc/materialize/doc/project-management.md

 # Project management

-*Originally authored by Nikhil Benesch.
-Last updated July 24, 2019.*
+*Originally authored by Nikhil Benesch, with some addition by Robert Grimm.
+Last updated October 1, 2019.*

 This note addresses a scary subject: project management.
 The current strategy is to impose the bare minimum amount of process to make sure everyone